 Take note that you must undertake an organised excursion and/or do a practical assignment during short vacation(s) and/or weekends for the modules Soil Science 414, 424, 444 and 454.
-Such organised excursion and/or assignment must take place for a period of time as determined by the Departments of Agronomy, Horticulture Sciences, Viticulture and Oenology or Forest and Wood Sciences.
+Such organised excursion and/or assignment must take place for a period of time as determined by the Departments of Agronomy, Horticultural Sciences or Viticulture and Oenology..
 This necessary practical experience must be done during the relevant semesters of the abovementioned modules.
 You are responsible for the travel and accommodation costs involved.